TESL Course in Malaysia: 8 Important Details You Must Know

 Don’t worry.
 Here are their definitions to help you out:

-• TESL, or Teaching English as a Second Language refers to teaching English as a secondary language to students from countries that often use it.
+• TESL, or Teaching English as a Second Language refers to teaching English as a secondary language to students from countries that already widely use English aside from their primary languages or mother tongues.

 • TEFL, or Teaching English as a Foreign Language qualifications allow tutors to teach English to students with another primary language.
 Moreover, these students live in countries that do not use English as a main language of communication.